 All Workshops are customized to your school’s Professional Development Needs.

 EdTech EASE also leads Book Studies (virtually too).
-Currently planning one for this summer using The Literacy Workshop by Maria Walther and Karen Biggs-Tucker.
-Some Previous Book Studies have included: Teaching Writing by Lucy Caulkins; I See What You Mean by Steve Molin.
+Currently using The Power of Our Words: Teacher Language that Helps Children Learn by Paula Denton.
+Some Previous Book Studies have included: The Literacy Workshop by Maria Walther and Karen Biggs-Tucker; Teaching Writing by Lucy Caulkins; I See What You Mean by Steve Molin.
 Reach out to discuss topics that would work for your school.

 Parent Workshops are available (Parenting in the Digital Age).
 Currently leading a Parenting Book Study: Raising Digital Leaders by Jennifer Casa-Todd.

 In this connected world, students have access to an unlimited amount of content, people and images.
 You know that teaching Digital Citizenship is important but what exactly is it?
 And how can you teach it?
 What resources can you include that are appropriate for elementary students?
 This session will provide an overview of available resources and ways to incorporate Digital Citizenship lessons into multiple curricular areas.

 Let literature lassos engage thinking in elementary subjects.
 Discover books for SCIENCE topics or engaging learners with MATH challenges.
 Non-fiction and fiction literature for TECHNOLOGICAL and ENGINEERING connections.
 Integrate ART and foster creativity.
 Give your faculty a saddlebag of literature ideas paired with challenges to bring back to their classes.